smmaks004/Online-learning-platform/README.md

-## About project
+# About project
 All work was done using "Wamp.net", if you are using "Docker" or "Herd", then these notes may not help you.
 This project was created with these versions: MySQL 8.2.0, PHP 8.3.1, Nginx 1.25.3, Node.js 20.14.0

 Some elements of the project are not finished, such as:
-    - Email verification
+    -Email verification
-    - Password reset
+    -Password reset
-    - The settings section, where there should be different options for customizing your environment
-    - Ability to change profile image
+    -The settings section, where there should be different options for customizing your environment -Ability to change profile image

-### Important
+# Important
 ## Database
 Before attempting to run the project, you must first download some files and create a database structure.
 Creating the data structure (I worked using PhpMyAdmin):